hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

     + Which networking solution should I use?
 Do I need an overlay?
     + Where should I run my `etcd` cluster?
     + Can I configure Highly Available (HA) head nodes?
-+ How to chhose the best option: [Picking the Right Solution](https://kubernetes.io/docs/setup/pick-right-solution/)
++ How to chose the best option: [Picking the Right Solution](https://kubernetes.io/docs/setup/pick-right-solution/)
 + With `systemd` becoming the dominant `init` system on Linux, Kubernetes components will end up being as _systemd unit files_ in most cases.
 Or, they will be run via a kubelet running on the head node (i.e. `kubeadm`)

 ## 3.12 Main Deployment Configurations

 + High level main deployment configurations:
     + Single-node
     + Single head node, multiple workers